Onyenwere leads No. 9 UCLA women past Colorado 62-52 - WHIZ News

 Colorado was coming off its most impressive win of the season against No. 11 Arizona, but the Buffaloes were cold from the start.

-UCLA built a 20-8 lead during the first quarter.
-The Buffaloes had six turnovers in the period and shot just 27.3% from the field.
+UCLA built a 20-8 lead during the first quarter as the Buffaloes shot just 27.3% from the field.
 Colorado had 12 turnovers in the first half.

+“We knew that defense is our anchor,” said UCLA freshman Camryn Brown.
+“When we lock in on defense and we’re super energetic on the defensive end, it calms us on the offensive end and makes our shots a lot easier.”

 The Buffaloes had won two of four overall after losing seven of their previous eight games.